m59peacemaker/svelte-modal/README.md

 # svelte-modal

 A vanilla JS basic popup modal made with Svelte.
+Use this as the base component for making nice, useful modals, like [svelte-dialog](https://github.com/m59peacemaker/svelte-dialog).

 [View the demo.](https://m59peacemaker.github.io/svelte-modal/)